 Are you swaying?

-The position of the bottom of the swing arc may have moved from where it should be thanks to the swaying swing error.
-Indeed, a golfer who is said to sway will move his hips laterally during the course of the swing, moving them back during the backswing before bringing them forward during the downswing.
+Specifically, a golfer who is said to sway will move his hips laterally during the course of the swing, moving them back during the backswing before bringing them forward during the downswing.
 Doing so, in contrast to simply rotating your upper body above your hips will move the bottom of the arc around and will make hitting consistent shots more difficult.

 FIX: Lean your right knee in at address